 As much as I would like to say I hunt for a living, it's unfortunately the furthest from the truth.
-Monday through Friday (and sometimes nights and weekends if disaster strikes) I work as a Lineman's Apprentice for a power line construction contractor as I finish up my apprenticeship under Local Union 304.
+Monday through Friday (and sometimes nights and weekends if disaster strikes) I work as a Lineman's for a power line construction contractor.
 Luckily, I can combine family time with hobby time since my beautiful wife Kaylee who wants nothing more than to join me on my outdoor adventures.
-We can't wait for the day that our beautiful daughter Mila, and our son due in November, can join us in the field and share the same passion we enjoy so much.
+We can't wait for the day that our beautiful daughter Mila, and our son Krew, can join us in the field and share the same passion we enjoy so much.
 Having grown up hunting and fishing, I have learned to enjoy everything about spending time in the outdoors, chasing the smell and the excitement of a hot shotgun barrel at first shooting light.
 Throughout the years, with great help and expertise from Brandon and Jose, I have worked to hone my skills to help put you on the birds.
 Whether it's greenheads falling into the spread at break of daylight or honkers landing on top of you in a feed field, I thoroughly enjoy helping you make memories that last a lifetime, with a hunt you will never forget!

-I am 45 years old and self employed, doing construction and remodeling.
+I am 46 years old and self employed, doing construction and remodeling.
 I was raised in the Flint Hills of Kansas.
 I first started hunting pheasant and quail in my youth.
 When the upland hunting took a downward trend, I was introduced to waterfowl hunting.
 Since that time, many days and miles have been spent on the back roads of Kansas scouting and hunting with family.
 As my network grew, I started hunting with a great group of friends that went on to create Heartland Waterfowl, which currently airs on the Sportsman channel.
 My time spent with Heartland Waterfowl has lead to many journeys up and down the central flyway.
 The relationship with those friends lead me to Tornado Alley.
 The Tornado Alley team shared the same passion and dedication to succeed as HW.
 A great friendship was formed through those shared hunts and seasons.
-I spent last season learning the ropes of guide life with Brandon and Jose.
 Hunting with this large group of friends put new meaning into how waterfowl hunting is defined to me.
 I truly enjoy sharing the sport with others either through a camera lens or the smiles from the blind.
 To hunt with either of these two groups takes nothing short of 110% dedication to be successful in finishing birds right in front of the blind.
 I look forward to sharing the unforgettable moments of Kansas waterfowl hunting with all.